Cosmetic & Restorative Dental Fillings In Lynnwood, WA

 Composite Filling

 Composite is the most widely used filling material today.
-It is a relative of commercial fiberglass and is made from both plastic and glass material to create a stable dental material.
-Composite resin lasts on average about 6-8 years but can last longer, depending on how well the teeth are taken care of.
+It is a relative of commercial fiberglass and is made from both plastic and glass materials to create a stable dental material.
+Composite resin lasts on average about 6-8 years, but can last longer, depending on how well the teeth are taken care of.

-This type of dental filling has many uses but is mainly used to restore decayed or broken teeth.
-Patients commonly prefer this material as it more aesthetic.
+This type of dental filling has many uses, but is mainly used to restore decayed or broken teeth.
+Patients commonly prefer this material as it is more aesthetic.
 For this reason, composite filling material can also be used to reshape disfigured teeth or enhance the appearance of front teeth.
-Placement of composite fillings are very technique sensitive.
+Placement of composite fillings is very technique-sensitive.

 Amalgam Filling

-This material is extremely effective and lasts anywhere between 10-12 years before needing replacement, but does require the removal of more tooth structure and is commonly associated with fracturing teeth.
-Offices today are moving away from this material as composite resins improve in in longevity.
+This material is extremely effective and lasts anywhere between 10 and 12 years before needing replacement, but does require the removal of more tooth structure and is commonly associated with fracturing teeth.

 Call our Office at (425) 742-9609 Today!